mutantstandard/forc/readme.md

 **Other features:**

-- Arbitrary Unicode codepoints - you can use whatever codepoints you want, including PUA.
+- Full range of unicode codepoints supported, including the SPUA planes.
 - Support for ligatures.
 - Support for VS16.
 - Support for ZWJ.